Installing the z/OS Build via Convenience Build (PAX file)

 export ZWE_CLI_PARAMETER_CONFIG=/path/to/my/zowe.yaml

-instead of full command zwe install -c /path/to/my/zowe.yaml
+as a substitute for the full command zwe install -c /path/to/my/zowe.yaml

 .